Liverpool shooting: Police vow not to rest until Olivia's killer caught

 "We have had a number of names provided to us," he said.

-Olivia's mother Cheryl Korbel had opened her front door in response to a commotion outside, which was Nee being chased by the gunman.
+Olivia's mother Cheryl Korbel had opened her front door on Kingsheath Avenue at 22:00 BST in response to a commotion outside, which was Nee being chased by the gunman.

 The men - complete strangers to the family - burst in and Olivia was fatally shot, while Ms Korbel was shot in the wrist as she tried to shut the door.

-Nee was shot in the upper body.
+Nee was shot in the upper body and was taken to hospital in a black Audi.

-Mr Kameen said Nee would be returned to prison once his hospital treatment had ended.
+Mr Kameen said Nee would be returned to prison once his hospital treatment had ended and the driver of the Audi had been found and questioned.

 The detective said there was a sense of "disgust" in the city about recent shootings including that of 28-year-old Ashley Dale in Old Swan and 22-year-old Sam Rimmer in Dingle.